House of Schönborn: Counts of Schönborn-Wiesentheid (1717–1806)

 Wiesentheid Castle, built in 1701 for Rudolf Franz Erwein von Schönborn, to this day the main residence of the line of the same name.

-Schönborn-Wiesentheid was a County in Lower Franconia, the northwestern Region of modern Bavaria, Germany, comprising various isolated districts spanning from the Regnitz River to the Main River east of Würzburg.
-Schönborn-Wiesentheid was a partition of Schönborn, and inherited the other line of Schönborn-Heusenstamm in 1801.
+Schönborn-Wiesentheid was a county in Lower Franconia, the northwestern region of modern-day Bavaria, Germany.
+It comprised various isolated districts spanning from the Regnitz River to the Main River east of Würzburg.
+Schönborn-Wiesentheid was a partition of Schönborn, and it inherited the territory of Schönborn-Heusenstamm in 1801.
 Schönborn-Wiesentheid was mediatised to Bavaria in 1806.